DOING GOD'S WORK

 An important concept of God's will is that God can only guide a moving ship.
 He is the rudder, but if the ship isn't under way, it can't be directed.
 Willingness to obey His will gets the ship moving.

-In Acts 15:36, Paul had decided to revisit the churches he helped establish on his first missionary trip.
-The churches were being strengthened and increasing in number (Acts 16:5).
-Luke reports:
+, Paul had decided to revisit the churches he helped establish on his first missionary trip.
+The churches were being strengthened and increasing in number (Acts 16:5

 Sometimes God's leading does not make sense.
 If God wanted Paul to go to Macedonia in the first place, why didn't He make it easier and faster by having Paul travel by land to Caesarea and sail to Macedonia?
 Because God starts us out on a life course to fulfill a certain purpose and then, only when we are ready, He gives us course corrections.
 Like a good river pilot, He steers us away from troubled waters, and like a good coach, He never puts us in the game until we are ready.